uclaioes/baaec-emv/report.md

 ### Key Findings  {#key-findings}

-Acknowledging the significant limitations to this EM\&V analysis discussed throughout the report stemming from the small program participant cohort size, heterogeneous measure packages, variable implementation timelines, and limited temporal scope of available consumption data from the IOUs \- there are still several important findings which can be taken away from the evaluation of the AEH program relative to the high-level objectives of the Advanced Energy Communities grant funding opportunity’s research objectives.
+Acknowledging the significant limitations to this EM&V analysis discussed throughout the report stemming from the small program participant cohort size, heterogeneous measure packages, variable implementation timelines, and limited temporal scope of available consumption data from the IOUs \- there are still several important findings which can be taken away from the evaluation of the AEH program relative to the high-level objectives of the Advanced Energy Communities grant funding opportunity’s research objectives.
 These include the following.

 * **Fuel-substitution measures (HWPHs and induction stoves) can confidently deliver significant reductions in overall customer energy bills and net-GHG emissions \- when implemented in conjunction with distributed energy resources (solar PV and battery energy storage).**